-Santa Cruz is a fast-growing city in Bolivia The city is an excellent example of traditional values combined with a modern lifestyle.
+Santa Cruz de la Sierra is a fast-growing city in Bolivia.
+The city is an excellent example of traditional values combined with a modern lifestyle.
 Santa Cruz is a paradise with a tropical savanna climate, exciting nightlife, amazing wildlife, and unique culture.

-You will experience local vendors, traditional clothing, time-honored customs, colonial architecture and upscale restaurants.
-Santa Cruz is the gateway to amazing outdoor activities in Bolivia including hiking, watching wildlife, river rafting, and sandboarding.
+You will experience local vendors, traditional clothing, time-honored customs, colonial architecture, and upscale restaurants.
+Santa Cruz de la Sierra is the gateway to amazing outdoor activities in Bolivia including hiking, watching wildlife, river rafting, and sandboarding.
 Although the city is still developing, it is one of the most contemporary cities in the country.

 This is an exceptional place to begin if you are interested in learning about Bolivian life and culture.
 You will not find many of the most sensational sights in any guidebook or magazine.
 Some of the most exceptional places to visit are described below.

 Bolivia, in general, is not too dangerous as the rest of South America but you have to always be careful.
 Statistically, Santa Cruz is n.1. most dangerous in Bolivia but the crime rates against tourists are still very low.

 What is Santa Cruz de la Sierra known for?

 Santa Cruz is the most populated city in Bolivia and also the economical capital of the country located in the most prosperous region.